Menu

 Safeguarding Audit

-An external advisor carried out a safeguarding audit at the beginning of September and judged that Safegurding within Our Lady of Grace is effective.
+An external advisor carried out a safeguarding audit at the beginning of September and judged that Safeguarding within Our Lady of Grace is effective.

 The report stated that: